FirehoseWeekend/install-guide/nitrous.md

 ### Part D

-Create a ruby-on rails box.
+Create a Ruby on Rails box.

 * Make sure the "Ruby/Rails" logo is colored: